Psykotikism/Mutant_Tanks/INFORMATION.md

 			// The Super Tank receives this much health from survivors.
 			// Note: Tank's health limit on any difficulty is 65,535.
+			// Note: This setting does not apply to the "Vampire Hit" setting.
 			// Positive numbers: Current health + Vampire health
 			// Negative numbers: Current health - Vampire health
 			// --